apioo/fusio/README.md

 directory of the webserver.
 After this Fusio can be installed in the following steps.

 * __Adjust the configuration file__
   Open the file `configuration.php` in the Fusio directory and change the key `psx_url` to the domain pointing to the public folder.
 Also insert the database credentials to the `psx_sql_*` keys.
 * __Execute the installation command__
   The installation script inserts the Fusio database schema into the provided database.
 It can be executed with the following command `php bin/fusio install`.
 * __Create administrator user__
   After the installation is complete you have to create a new administrator account.
 Therefor you can use the following command `php bin/fusio adduser`.
   Choose as account type "Administrator" and save the generated password.

- * __Adjust url for the backend app__
-   The backend to control Fusio is based on AngularJS.
-The app needs to know the entry point of the API.
-Therefor you have to edit the file `public/backend.htm` and change the javascript variable `fusio_url` pointing to the API endpoint.
-After this it is possible to login to the backend at `/backend.htm`.
+You can then login to the backend at `/backend.htm` where you can start to configure the system.

+# Use cases

+Today there are many use cases where you need a great documented REST API.
+In the following we list the most popular choices where Fusio comes in to play.

+## Business functionality

+Exposing an API of your business functionality is a great way to extend your product.
+You enable customers to integrate it into other applications which gives the possibility to open up for new markets.
+With Fusio you can build such APIs and integrate them seamlessly into your product.

+## Javascript applications

+Javascript frameworks like i.e. AngularJS or EmberJS becoming more popular.
+With Fusio you can easily build a backend for such applications.
+So you dont have to build the backend part by yourself.

+## Mobile apps

+Almost all mobile apps need some form to interact with a remote service.
+This is mostly done through REST APIs.
+With Fusio you can easily build such APIs which then can also be used by other applications.

+# Reasons

+* __Versionable endpoints__
+  With Fusio you can create flexible endpoints to design the API in the way you like.
+Each endpoint can have multiple versions with different request and response formats.
+This makes it easy to advance your API as it grows.
+* __Action handling__
+  Fusio provides already many actions to handle common usecases.
+I.e. it is possible to execute SQL queries against a database or send data into a message queue.
+Also it is very easy to provide custom implementations.
+* __Schema definition__
+  Fusio gives you the option to describe the data schema of the request and response in the flexible JsonSchema format.
+* __Automatic documentation__
+  Fusio generates automatically a documentation of the API endpoints based on the provided schema definitions.
+* __Secure authorization__
+  Fusio uses OAuth2 for API authorization.
+Each app can be limited to scopes to request only specific endpoints of the API.

 # Contribution

-If you have found any bugs or want to make feature requests use the bug tracker on GitHub.
+If you have found bugs or want to make feature requests use the bug tracker on GitHub.
 For code contributions feel free to send a pull request through GitHub, there we can discuss all details of the changes.